Significant outbreak of severe storms possible next week across South

 Friday

-On Friday, the chance of severe weather will shift east, encompassing parts of the Ohio Valley, Deep South, Southeast and Carolina Coastal Plain.
-An isolated tornado is possible essentially anywhere within that broad area, though the risk will be maximized in two corridors — one along the Ohio River in western Kentucky and Tennessee, and another from the Mississippi Delta and southern Alabama to the Florida Panhandle.
-Jackson, Tenn., Mobile, Ala., and New Orleans all have a level 2 out of 5 risk of severe weather, with a lesser marginal risk for Raleigh, Savannah, Ga., Atlanta, Memphis, Cincinnati and Columbus, Ohio.
+On Friday, the chance of severe weather will shift east, encompassing parts of the Ohio Valley, Deep South, southeast and Carolina coastal plain.
+An isolated tornado is possible essentially anywhere within that broad area, although the risk will be maximized in two corridors — one along the Ohio River in western Kentucky and Tennessee, and another from the Mississippi Delta and southern Alabama to the Florida Panhandle.
+Jackson, Tenn., Mobile, Ala., and New Orleans all have a Level 2 out of 5 risk of severe weather, with a marginal risk for Raleigh, N.C., Savannah, Ga., Atlanta, Memphis, Cincinnati and Columbus, Ohio.

-Isolated strong to damaging winds are possible too, along with some hail.
+Isolated strong-to-damaging winds are possible, too, along with some hail.
 The risk will be minimized over the Appalachians.

 1:02am CDT #SPC Day2 Outlook Slight Risk: across portions of the central Gulf Coast region, and across parts of the Mid Mississippi and lower Ohio Valleys https://t.co/rEAejNpVr0 pic.twitter.com/ZKK0tbkWLr— NWS Storm Prediction Center (@NWSSPC) March 17, 2022